 The do’s and don’ts of working out during pregnancy to prevent diastasis recti postpartum

-Here are exercises that I AM avoiding or doing differently during my second and third trimester that I mentioned in the video:
+Here are the exercises that I AM avoiding or doing differently during the second and third trimester that I mentioned in the video:

 – any twisting

 – anything frontal (like planks and really anything that requires to be on all fours I am avoiding, doing a lot of standing exercises and side planks)

 – limiting my jumping (modifying any burpees ,etc)